Set Tough Goals

 Metric goals are usually better than milestones goals because they focus work on what matters most, outcomes, and give teams flexibility on how to achieve them.
 Milestones can be a better choice when you have deliverables with hard to measure outcomes or long development timelines.
 In such cases, breaking down the project into manageable milestones provides structure and a clear sense of progress.

-Choose a success metric or define milestones.
 When choosing a success metric, begin with the simplest thing you can count.
 Then add complexity, as needed, in order to better fit the evaluation criteria below.

 Criteria for Success Metric Criteria for Milestones